Since September 27-Oct 3 2020 is Banned Books Week, I decided to see if any mystery, thriller, or suspense books have been banned.

 Shocking as it may sound, even in the 21st century there are still banned books in America!

-While the number of thriller, suspense, and mystery books banned in America is small, Felony Fiction has found nine books which have been challenged and/or banned in the United States within the past ten years.
+While the number of thriller, suspense, and mystery books banned in America is small, Felony Fiction has found ten books which have been challenged and/or banned in the United States within the past ten years.

 Nominated as one of America’s best-loved novels by PBS’s The Great American Read, this story of an autistic fifteen-year-old boy who investigates the suspicious death of the neighbor's dog was removed from one Florida high school reading list and moved to optional reading on another in 2015 due to parent complaints about "atheism and profanity."

 It was banned from the ninth-grade honors English classes in a Tennessee school system due to "offensive language", removed from the libraries and taken out of the classrooms, yet later reinstated due to legal concerns.

 With over 2200 five-star reviews on Amazon, the book doesn't seem to have suffered for its removal.

 I Hunt Killers is the story of the teenaged son of a jailed serial killer - a man who brought his son along to see him work - who tries to help police solve a murder.

 Although this story was written by a NY Times best selling author and listed on the Kentucky Bluegrass Awards for ninth through twelfth grades, parents lobbied to remove it from a Lexington, KY reading list in 2013, saying the story is "too violent for teens."

 This tale of Lovecraftian mystery and horror involving two young FBI agents was banned from the Greenville County, S.C.
 Public Library in 2012 (yes, the entire library) after a teenage girl's parents complained.